 ‘Mathematics is a creative and highly inter-connected discipline that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
 It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.’
 (National Curriculum 2014)

-- Challenge for all children: Pupils who grasp concepts rapidly are challenged through rich reasoning questions and problems.
+Challenge for all children: Pupils who grasp concepts rapidly are challenged through rich reasoning questions and problems.
 Whilst those who are not sufficiently fluent continue to consolidate their understanding through additional practice, focus groups and questioning.

-- Resources: High quality resources are used in conjunction with White Rose Hub, such as NRich, Third Space Learning and NCETM to support, stretch and challenge all children within the classroom.
-In addition, the school’s calculation policy is used to ensure a coherent approach to teaching the operations across our school.
+Resources: High quality resources are used in conjunction with White Rose Hub, such as NRich, Third Space Learning and NCETM to support, stretch and challenge all children within the classroom.
+In addition, the school’s calculation policy is used to ensure a coherent approach to teaching the operations across the school.
 A range of reasoning resources are used to challenge all children, giving them the opportunity to apply their understanding in a variety of different contexts.